AkaneTsukiii/xdbot-ios/README.md

 ## 🚀 What's New - iOS Support!

-xdBot now supports iOS devices!
+LmaoBot (a.k.a xdBot) now supports iOS devices!
 Experience the full power of xdBot automation on your iPhone and iPad.

 ### ✨ iOS Features
 - **Touch Controls**: Optimized touch-based interface for iOS devices